Search

 English as a Second Language

 These volunteers work with small groups of learners with varying English skill levels.
 You will present lessons covering English grammar, vocabulary, and pronunciation.
-Library staff will train all volunteers.
+Training for volunteers is provided in class.

 VolunTEEN: 7th-8th Grade

-The VolunTEEN Corps is a community service initiative that offers middle and high school students an opportunity for civic involvement. *The VolunTEEN program is currently accepting applications.
+The VolunTEEN Corps is a community service initiative that offers middle and high school students an opportunity for civic involvement. *The VolunTEEN program is currently full.
+The next time we expect to have openings will be in the spring of 2026 as we prepare for the summer.

 Middle School VolunTEEN App Links